Hamiltonian limited valence model for liquid polyamorphism: Liquid--liquid phase transition associated with polymerization of dimers ( )

-Qualitatively the Hamiltonian model with $z=2$ with forbidden monomers have similar phase diagrams to the cases studied in Ref.\cite{Shumovsky2022}.
-Here, as an example, we present a $PT$ phase diagram for $w=1.7$, $w_b=0.01$, $w_z=1.3$, $\epsilon_b=2$ and $\epsilon_z=-1$ (Fig.~\ref{fig:8}).
-Note that the atoms belonging to polymer chains attract to each other because the additional attraction for atoms of type 2, but the cost of forming a bond is positive, moreover the bonds are very narrow.
-Technically it is not the bonds which hold the polymer chain together but the additional attractive potential between the atoms with two bonds.
+Qualitatively, the new Hamiltonian model with $z=2$ and forbidden monomers have phase diagrams similar to the cases studied in reference~\cite{Shumovsky2022}.
+Here, as an example, we present a $P-T$ phase diagram for $w=1.7$, $w_b=0.01$, $w_z=1.3$, $\epsilon_b=2$ and $\epsilon_z=-1$ (figure~\ref{fig:8}).
+Note that the atoms belonging to polymer chains attract each other due to the additional attraction for atoms of type 2, but the cost of forming a bond is positive.
+Moreover, the bonds are very narrow.
+Technically, it is not the bonds which hold the polymer chain together but the additional attractive potential between the atoms with two bonds.
 These bonds with positive energy are not necessarily very unstable.
-They can be metastable with as long life time as we wish if we add to the bond potential a large enough potential barrier as in Fig.~\ref{fig:7}.
+They can be metastable with as long life time as we wish if we add to the bond potential a large enough potential barrier as in figure~\ref{fig:7}.
 In the limit of $\delta \to 0$, this potential will not change the Hamiltonian, and thus will not affect the phase diagram, but will dramatically slow down the kinetics.
 Whether this type of bond potential can be justified by quantum chemistry remains an open question.